lange88/antenna/README.md

 # Quickstart

-Put the wireless interface in monitor mode before starting Antenna.
+Put the wireless interface in monitor mode and create a logs/ directory before starting Antenna.

 Run using:
 ```bash